 1. General

-Software Heritage is an open, non-profit initiative unveiled in 2016 by Inria.
+Software Heritage is an open, non-profit infrastructure launched in 2016 by Inria.
 It is supported by a broad panel of institutional and industry partners, in collaboration with UNESCO.

 Expand for details

-The long term goal is to collect all publicly available software in source code form together with its development history, replicate it massively to ensure its preservation, and share it with everyone who needs it.
+The long-term goal is to collect all publicly available software in source code form together its development history, replicate it massively to ensure its preservation, and share it with everyone who needs it.

-The SWH archive is the largest public collection of source code in existence.
-Visit the archive on https://archive.softwareheritage.org.
+The Software Heritage archive is the largest public collection of source code in existence.
+Visit the archive at https://archive.softwareheritage.org.

 1.3 What is the size of the archive?